vmware-archive/arca-android/arca-core/README.md

 }
 ```

-In our case we define an `Operation` for Users and Posts as follows.
+In this case we define an `Operation` for Users and Posts as follows.

 ```java
 public class GetPostListOperation extends SimpleOperation {